Rip Slyme: Career

 The group was formed in 1994 by Ryo-Z and Ilmari, who were later joined by Pes (he attended the same school as Ilmari).
 The Rip in Rip Slyme stands for their initials.
-Slyme was a popular children's toy at that time.
+Slime was a popular children's toy at that time.
 Their name is also a pun on the phrase "lips' rhyme".
 After winning an amateur rapping contest "Young MCs In Town", they started their musical career with a guest spot on fellow Japanese rap group Mellow Yellow's 1995 album Mellow Yellow Baby, and the release of their first album Lips Rhyme the same year.
 In 1997, DJ Fumiya (who had studied under East End X Yuri's DJ Yoggy) joined the group, and in 1998, Su (previously a backup dancer for East End X Yuri), joined during recording of their second album, "Talkin' Cheap", which was released later that year.
 In the years following this album release, Rip Slyme also took part in Dragon Ash's Total Communication event.

 Becoming more successful, they signed to Warner Music Group in 2000.
 By then they had released several indie singles including their EP "Underline No. 5" and "Mata Au Hi Made" which had received the help of Fantastic Plastic Machine.
 "Mata Au Hi Made" was released on Warner Music Group's Indies label.
 Their first major single was "Stepper's Delight" released 22 March 2001.
 The title was a play on the Sugarhill Gang's "Rapper's Delight".

 In general, Fumiya composes most of the music, while Ryo-Z, Pes, Ilmari, and Su write their own lyrics.
 However, before Fumiya became a member, Pes composed most of the songs.
 Each member has tried their hand at composing music for Rip Slyme, and Pes occasionally played guitar on some tracks (Such as Home and More & More, for example).
 Allegedly, Pes was in a rock band before being introduced to hip hop music by Ilmari and Ryo-Z.

 In 2002, they received MTV Video Music Awards Japan for "Best Newcomer" and "Best Hip-hop Group".